StevenTammen/StevenTammen.github.io/pages/watches.md

    - Should have some features to make it more grippable
 - Complications
    - Date only.
 Want to keep dial clean and readable.
    - Doesn't really matter where it goes so long as 3, 6, 9, 12 clearly distinguished.
-Theoreticlly best in middle.
+Theoretically best in middle.
    - Should have a quick-set option
    - Should be able to set date without adjusting time
    - Keep it simple: no perpetual calendar.
 More moving parts/possiblity to break.